Nhawdge/Fragments-of-the-Shattered/fragment_defs/earth.md

    - Healing
      - Bolster allys armor by (2 unit) for 2 combat rounds.
  - Tectonic
+   - Damage
+     - Increase opponents chance to miss.
+   - Healing
+     - Allow a friendly target to ignore their next source of damage completely.
    - Utility
      - Applies a (chance to miss) debuff for 1 combat round.
  - Stone
    - Damage
      - Doubles the (damage unit) of an attack and converts all damage to blunt damage.
 These attacks can deal no damage over time.
+   - Healing
+     - Place an earthen wall in front of an ally reducing the next attack they would take by (3 unit) of damage.
+Persists until destroyed.
+Cannot stack.
    - Utility
      - (Self cast only) you are immune to the next source of blunt damage you would otherwise take.
 Lasts 2 combat rounds.

+*Suffixes*
+ - Boulder
+    - Damage
     - Healing
-     - Place an earthen wall in front of an ally reducing the next attack they would take by (3 unit) of damage.
-Persists until destroyed.
-Cannot stack.
+    - Utility
+  - Pillar
+    - Damage
+    - Healing
+    - Utility
+  - Quake
+    - Damage
+    - Healing
+    - Utility